TL;DR

 Hook your potential customers.

 In today's fast-paced world, people don't have time to read everything in-depth.
 They skim through content quickly, picking up only the most relevant information.
 This is why capturing their attention with the right elements is crucial.
 A headline 6-13 words long and incorporating relevant keywords is a great way to grab their attention.
 However, ensuring the headline accurately reflects the post's content is essential.
 Clickbait headlines may get clicks but also erode trust and alienate readers.
-So, avoid them at all costs and focus on crafting a headline that accurately represents the content and piques the reader's interest.
+So, avoid them at all costs and focus on crafting a good blog headline that accurately represents the content and piques the reader's interest.
 By doing so, you'll be able to attract more readers and keep them engaged with your blog posts.

 Subheadings matter